Breeze up to the Downs!

 - Special return fare of £2.90 on Service 79 to Ditchling Beacon from any bus stop on Ditchling Road.

 - Up to two children per adult travel free.

 - Discovery Tickets offer one day’s unlimited bus travel in Sussex, Surrey and East Hampshire.
 Issued and accepted by all bus companies: just buy on board the first bus you catch!
 Family (5 people, max 2 adults) £16, Adult £8.50, Child £7.

 - All SAVER tickets are accepted.
 You can also buy City SAVER (£4.70) and Network SAVER (£7) on board the bus.

 Train special offer

 Please note your train tickets must be valid for travel to Brighton or Hove.
-This special offer does not apply to bus "Saver" and "Explorer" tickets.
+This special offer does not apply to bus "Discovery" tickets.